nikcleju/ML_Course/Projects/Projects.md

 For the last weeks of the semester, you will have to implement a mini-project.

-The topic of the project is: **do a classification or regression task on a dataset, using one of the usual machine learning algorithms"**
+The topic of the project is: **do a classification and/or regression task on a dataset, using one of the usual machine learning algorithms"**

 Examples:

  - image classification with CNN networks
  - classification or prediction on other data, using MLP networks or logistic regression
- - prediction with linear regression
  - any other idea, with any other algorithm you may know or want to use

 I will provide you with datasets, or you can use your own,